 I’ve seen a little of the west German federal state of North Rhine-Westphalia already on a handful of visits to Cologne (Köln), a day trip to Duisburg and Düsseldorf and on assignment to Münsterland last May for National Geographic Traveller Food.
 There’s much more I’d like to see of the state, from the Teutoburg Forest (Teutoburger Wald) and its extraordinary sandstone rock formations, the Externsteine, to the Eifel Conversation Park on the border with Belgium.
 I’m hoping to get to at least get a glimpse of the former in a couple of months, when I finally get to visit…

 Having tried and failed three times to make it to the district of Lippe last year, I’m – fingers crossed – finally making it there this Spring.
 The city of Detmold, once its capital, is particularly pretty, and there’s some excellent hiking in the area, too, however Lippe as a whole seems to offer a rather remarkable number of culinary specialties for such a small area.
-Potato pancakes, liver sausage and sour milk cheese (to name but three)?
+Potato pancakes, a local liver sausage and sour milk cheese (to name but three)?
 I’m coming your way.

 I visited three cities in Lower Saxony (Niedersachsen) last December, and in just one short weekend, felt I got rather a good feel for the place.
 From a culinary perspective, however, I can see I’ve an awful lot more to learn.
 Much of what I ate and drank on a day trip to Celle had been grown or reared on the nearby Lüneburg Heath (Lüneburger Heide), and it whetted my appetite to understand more about the region’s produce and culinary offerings.
 I’d love to spend some time on the heath itself, learning about the moorland sheep that graze there and the bees that collect pollen and nectar from the heather that in late summer, covers the landscape in an extraordinary blanket of bright purple flowers.